filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

 2. Spark Publish doesn’t have any AuthN/AuthZ: In an ideal future state, Spark Checkers would sign their measurements so that we can build confidence and reputation around Spark Checker (Station) Ids.
 Without AuthN/AuthZ, it is easy to impersonate another checker since all `checkerId` are publicly discoverable by processing the publicly retrievable [Retrieval Task Measurement](#retrieval-task-measurement)s.
 3. Spark only checks on deals stored with datacap using the f05 storage market actor and the deal must have a “payload CID” label.
 This means Spark v1 excludes DDO deals, which when last checked in October 2024, means that Spark is checking about 56% of deals.
 Spark v2 which will ship in early 2025 will include DDO deals.
 4. Spark API is receiving, aggregating, and publishing the checker results which are discoverable on chain.
 Spark’s code is open-sourced, but there is trust that Spark isn’t doing additional result modifying like adding results for a checker that didn’t actually submit results.
 An individual Spark checker can verify that their own measurements have been included and committed to on chain.
 They can also rerun the Spark evaluate logic with all the measurements from the round.
-5. An SP gets credit for a retrieval even if they fail [IPFS trustless gateway HTTP retrieval](https://specs.ipfs.tech/http-gateways/trustless-gateway/) but succeed with Graphsync retrieval.
+5. An SP gets credit for a retrieval even if they fail [IPFS trustless gateway HTTP retrieval](https://specs.ipfs.tech/http-gateways/trustless-gateway/) but succeed with GraphSync retrieval.
 The concern with GraphSync only support is that there aren’t active maintainers for the protocol and that it is harder for clients to use than HTTP.
-(See [Why is graphsync used?](#why-is-graphsync-used) )
+(See [Why is GraphSync used?](#why-is-graphsync-used) )
 6. Verified deals are indexed on a weekly basis.
 As a result, it’s possible that the payload CID of a verified deal will not get checked for a week plus after deal creation.
 7. Spark station ids are self-generated.
 This means a checker can potentially have many station ids and then report results using a station id that passes “[fraud checks](#fraud-checks)”.
 The limit on duplicate IPv4 /24 subnets helps prevent “stuffing/overflowing the ballot box” but it doesn’t prevent one from “poisoning it” with some untruthful failed results.
 There is a [backlog item](https://github.com/space-meridian/roadmap/issues/180) to weight results by to-be-determined “checker reputation”.
 8. Storage Providers can currently go into “ghost mode” where they don’t get any retrieval results reported, regardless if they actually are or aren’t retrievable.
 They accomplish this by keeping retrieval connections open for longer than the round by making a “byte of progress every 60 seconds”.
 This is because Spark checkers currently only have a “progress timeout”, not a “max request duration” timeout.
 There is a [backlog item to fix this](https://github.com/filecoin-station/spark/issues/99).
 9. Spark makes retrievability checks assuming public global retrievability.
 It doesn’t support network partitions or access-controlled data.
 As a result, SPs in China with storage deals will have a 0 retrieval success rate.
 10. Spark can only check retrievability of data that has an unsealed copy.
 There currently is no protocol-defined way for requesting an SP unseal a sector and then checking for retrievability later.
 11. Per [Retrieval Result Mapping to RSR](#retrieval-result-mapping-to-rsr), an SP’s RSR can be impacted by areas outside of their control like IPNI.
 See also  [Why do IPNI outages impact SP RSR?](#why-do-ipni-outages-impact-sp-rsr).
+12. Checker traffic is pretty easy to differentiate from real traffic for a Storage Provider given checker traffic only requests the `payloadCid`.
+Am SP can look at the [Round Retrieval Task List](#round-retrieval-task-list), see which tasks they are the listed "minerId" for, and then just make sure to serve the corresponding `payloadCid`s in that 20 minute period.
+This would enable them to have 100% RSR even if they don't serve any other retrievals.

 ## Retrieval Result Mapping to RSR